YOUR PILOT CAREER STARTS HERE

-Unfortunately, the program is not eligible for funding under the Ontario Student Assistance Program (OSAP).
+Unfortunately, the course is not eligible for funding under the Ontario Student Assistance Program (OSAP).

-Yes, the program is paid in installments of CAD $10,000 per month.
+Yes, the course is paid in installments of CAD $10,000 per month.

-Accepted students will be provided with an enrollment agreement, which outlines the payment plan for the program.
+Accepted students will be provided with an enrollment agreement, which outlines the payment plan for the course.

 Where will the training take place?